Battle of Parwan: Prelude

-Jalal al-Din spent the summer of 1221 in Ghazni and assembled a coalition of Afghan and Turkic warriors.
-From there, he went first to Valiyan, which was under siege by the Mongols, defeated their two armies under the leaderships of Tekejik and Molger, and took Valiyan back.
-Jalal ad-Din advanced into Parwan and defeated the Mongol detachment near Parwan.
+Jalal al-Din spent the summer of 1221 in Ghazni where thousands of people from all over Afghanistan joined his ranks to defend their homelands after hearing the fate of Bamyan.
+He assembled a coalition of Afghan and Turkic warriors.
+From there, he went first to Valiyan, which was under siege by the Mongols, defeated their two armies under the leaderships of Tekejik and Molger, and lifted the siege of Valiyan, with about 1,000 Mongol casualties.
+Jalal ad-Din regrouped at Parwan.
 A week later, Genghis Khan sent his chief justice Shigi Qutuqu to hunt down Jalal al-Din, but only gave the inexperienced general 30,000–50,000 troops.

-Army strengths

 Medieval scholarship differed on the strength of the Mongol army.
 Ata Malik Juvayni reported Shigi Qutuqu's strengths as 30,000, Juzjani reported it as 45,000, and Ibn Abd Allah al-Umari reported it as 70,000.
-Juzjani, Nasawi, Juvayni, Ibn al-Athir and Handmir all report the Khwarezmian strength as 60,000.
+Juzjani, Nasawi, Juvayni, Ibn al-Athir and Handmir all report the Khwarazmian strength as 60,000.

 However, modern scholarship differs on the strength of both armies.
 The lowest estimate for Jalal al-Din's strength is 30,000, while the highest is 120,000.
 In The Harper Encyclopedia of Military History, Richard and Trevor Dupuy give Jalal al-Din's force as 120,000.
 Tucker similarly gives Jalal al-Din's strength as 120,000.

 Estimates for Shigi Qutuqu's strength range between 30,000 and 70,000.
 Mclynn Frank estimates the Mongol forces were around 45,000–50,000, whereas he estimates Jalal al-Din had 60,000–70,000; he further adds that while the numbers are exaggerated, the proportion of Jalal al Din's army's numerical superiority is probably accurate.
 On the other hand, Carl Sverdrup assesses that Jalal al-Din probably had 15,000 men in total whereas Shigi Qutuqu commanded as many as 10,000 men.
-The larger Khwarezmian army was ill-equipped and consisted mostly of infantry, whereas Shigi Qutuqu's entire army was well-equipped cavalry.
+The larger Khwarazmian army was ill-equipped and consisted mostly of infantry, whereas Shigi Qutuqu's entire army was well-equipped cavalry.